docker-mailserver/docker-mailserver/docs/content/config/advanced/optional-config.md

   - toc # Hide Table of Contents for this page
 ---

 This is a list of all configuration files and directories which are optional or automatically generated in your `docker-data/dms/config/` directory.
+We use this path to reference the local config directory in our docs, which you should attach a volume into the container at `/tmp/docker-mailserver`.

 ## Directories